 WE ARE A CAUSE

 Our scientific advisory committee is renowned cancer MDs and PHDs with decades of experience in clinical trials and cancer research.
-They help us select projects and researchers who are on the forefront of new cures and treatments to cure cancer.
+They help us select projects and researchers who are the pioneers to curing cancer.
 Our grant focus is not a specific type of cancer.
 Rather, we provide seed grants to the projects that present the best opportunities to have a breakthrough in the fight against cancer.

-With the data from clinical trials and research, our beneficiaries are then able to apply for additional and new funding from the National Institute of Health, other foundations, biotech and pharmaceuticals.
+With the data, our beneficiaries are then able to apply for additional funding from the National Institute of Health, other foundations, biotech and pharmaceuticals.
 Our beneficiaries have reported that for every grant dollar they receive from SAA, they are able to secure $3 in new funding they might not otherwise have received.

-It is important donors know that our beneficiary agreement requires 100% of SAA grants be applied to approved projects and not other things such as overhead and buildings.
+It is important donors know that our grant agreement requires 100% of SAA grants be applied to approved projects and not other things such as overhead and buildings.

 There are nine named Swim Across America research labs demonstrating the commitment and partnership of the beneficiary and Swim Across America.

 SAA - MOTOR CITY MILE